HaderAC/GreatReadMe/README.md

 ## Questions
 :e-mail:

-If you have further questions you can contact hadercortes@yahoo.com.
+If you have further questions you can contact HaderCortes@ yahoo.com https://youtu.be/xP6TsPLcLHU.

-Github: HaderAC@yahoo.com
+Github: HaderAC@github